Murinelo/Murinello/README.md

 - 👋 Hi, I’m @Murinello
-- 👀 I’m interested in remote working and partnerships.
+- 👀 I’m interested in partnerships with fellow digital innovators and creators.
-- 🌱 Python, django, fastapi, headless apps.
+- 🌱 Javascript, Python, Java frameworks and libraries.
-- 💞️ I’m like to collaborate on team projects.
+- 💞️ I’m like to build, create and collaborate.
 - 📫 Email me at pedro.pm.vale@gmail.com

 <!---